The 3rd number on a blood pressure reading represents the pulse rate, indicating heartbeats per minute during measurement.

 Many people focus solely on systolic and diastolic numbers because those values are directly linked to hypertension diagnosis and treatment protocols.
 But ignoring the 3rd number on a blood pressure reading means missing out on important data about your heart’s workload.

-A normal resting pulse rate for adults ranges from 60 to 100 beats per minute (bpm).
-Variations outside this range can signal different health issues:
+A normal resting pulse rate for most adults ranges from 60 to 100 beats per minute (bpm), according to the American Heart Association’s target and resting heart rate guidance.
+Variations outside this range can signal different health issues, although context matters because fitness level, medications, stress, illness, and activity can all affect heart rate:

-- Tachycardia: A pulse rate consistently above 100 bpm may indicate stress, dehydration, anemia, or underlying cardiac conditions.
+- Tachycardia: A pulse rate consistently above 100 bpm may indicate stress, dehydration, anemia, fever, medication effects, stimulant use, or underlying cardiac conditions.

-- Bradycardia: A pulse rate below 60 bpm might be normal for athletes but could also point to problems like heart block or hypothyroidism.
+- Bradycardia: A pulse rate below 60 bpm might be normal for athletes and physically fit people but could also point to problems like heart block, hypothyroidism, medication effects, or other medical concerns when symptoms are present.

-Monitoring this third figure regularly helps detect arrhythmias or abnormal rhythms that might not be evident through blood pressure alone.
+Monitoring this third figure regularly helps detect unusual trends or possible abnormal rhythms that might not be evident through blood pressure alone.
 It’s an essential piece in understanding how well your heart functions under various conditions.

 How Devices Display the 3rd Number On A Blood Pressure